2133223/sqlfrog/sqlfun/readme.md

 This document explains the structure used to document a database function in the JSON format.
 The property suffixed with * is required in the document.

+Under the database vendor directory, Each json file describles the syntax of a function.

 ### funcName*
 Name of the function.
 Function has the same name but has the different arguments syntax will be documented in the different file.